 The College has many original paintings on display in its corridors and classrooms, several of which are the work of the art teacher.

 Photography is taught using a suite of Mac computers, a darkroom and a photographic studio for shooting portraits and still-life, complete with new studio flash and tungsten lights and three professional backgrounds.

 In addition to GCSE and A level Photography, the College runs separate digital Photography courses running from one day to eight weeks, which are open to all.

-The canteen in David Game House provides facilities for students to eat their own snacks or to buy hot and cold drinks.
+The canteen in David Game College provides facilities for students to eat their own snacks or to buy hot and cold drinks.
 It also offers a place for students to relax, meet friends and to watch Sky News and BBC News.
-In addition, the College is well located for the many vibrant cafés and restaurants in Notting Hill Gate.
+In addition, the College is well located for the many vibrant cafés and eateries.

 David - A2 Student

 "The canteen could be defined as one of David Game's strongest features.
 I recommend it to anyone..."